 Brand awareness is how familiar your audience is with your brand and whether or not they recognize it when they see it.
 For example, companies like Coca-Cola and McDonalds have strong brand awareness with their customer base.

 As a result, brand awareness marketing is the process of helping your audience become more familiar with your brand and your business.

-Brand awareness (not to be confused with brand visibility) is crucial because it helps you promote brand trust, and when people trust your brand, they’re not only more likely to buy but more likely to tell others about your business.
+Brand awareness (not to be confused with brand visibility) is crucial because it helps you promote trust, and when people trust your brand, they’re not only more likely to stay loyal to your brand, but more likely to tell others about your business.
 Many companies shy away from brand awareness marketing because it’s challenging to measure —if someone visits your website, it’s difficult to gauge exactly how familiar they get with your brand.
 When you can’t see direct results and numbers, it’s challenging to know if your campaigns are effective.

 Nonetheless, brand marketing impacts the next steps that lead to conversions.
 Whether it’s signing up for emails, downloading free content, or buying your products, users must be familiar with your brand first.
 Without brand awareness marketing, you risk losing these leads to competitors who do use brand awareness marketing to market their brands.

 As stated previously, brand awareness impacts the steps your audience takes towards choosing your business.

 If people are familiar with your brand, they’re more likely to return to your business to learn more.
 Let’s look at three critical reasons why you need a brand awareness strategy.